mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 ### Generate varnish purge daemon

 `config/purge-varnish-debian.ugly` is a similar init script, which is optional and not required if you choose not to run your site behind Varnish (see below).
+It will not run if varnish is not installed.

 **Template Variables:**